Graph Neural Network Modeling of Grain-scale Anisotropic Elastic Behavior using Simulated and Measured Microscale Data: Introduction

 Broadly, a graph is a structure in which `vertices' or `nodes' are connected through `edges'.
 Both nodes and edges can further be described via associated attributes or features.
 In the case of a polycrystal represented via a graph, grains are considered as nodes, while grain boundaries are considered as edges.
 Features of nodes (grains) could include local micromechanical properties such as stiffness or strength, as well as microstructural features such as lattice orientation or dislocation density.
 Features of edges (grain connections or boundaries) may be distance between grains or grain boundary characteristics.
 GNNs, which are the focus of this work, adapt the data pooling technique of CNNs on structured data to the pooling of neighboring data on unstructured graph data.
 Instead of pooling features from neighboring grid points, features are pooled from connected nodes~\cite{hamilton2017inductive}.
 A recent study has demonstrated the utility of GNNs for predicting magnetorestriction response in a polycrystalline material \cite{dai2021graph}.

 In this study, we apply GNNs to predict the elastic response in two alloy systems: Low Solvus High-Refractory (LSHR) Ni superalloy and Ti 7wt\%Al (Ti-7Al), representing cubic and hexagonal elastic responses, respectively.
 Two GNN surrogate models for predicting LSHR and Ti-7Al grain-averaged elastic response (grain stress tensor components along the loading direction) that utilize Gaussian Mixture convolutions are implemented, trained, and preliminarily tested using CEFEM simulations that explicitly model grain microstructure.
-The GNN models trained with CEFEM simulations are then transferred to a new data domain to predict the grain-averaged elastic response in polycrystals with microstructures experimentally measured with HEDM.
+During training, the accuracy of the predictions are compared against predictions from traditional mean-field theories and reserved CEFEM simulations.
+The GNN models trained with CEFEM simulations are then transferred to a new data domain to predict the grain-averaged elastic response in polycrystals with microstructures measured with near-field HEDM.
+GNN model predictions are then compared to stresses measured using far-field HEDM.
 As part of the GNN model training effort, learning rates of the models and accuracy of using various nodal features for stress predictions are explored.

 In this paper, vectors are generally lower-case bold characters ($\bm{a}$), second order tensors are upper-case bold characters ($\bm{A}$), and fourth order tensors are underlined, bold characters ($\underline{\bm{A}}$).
 Unless otherwise noted, quantities are expressed in the sample frame.
 Prime characters are generally used to indicate quantities in subsequent layers within GNNs, i.e., $a'$ for Hidden Layer n+1, while an overbar $\bar{a}$ indicates an average.